John Seon Keun Yi

 ECCV, 2022

-project page / video / code / arXiv
+project page / paper / code / video

 We use simple self-supervised pretext tasks and a loss-based sampler to sample both representative and difficult data from an unlabeled pool.